weleoka/ardeidae_hub/README.md

 If you'd like to contribute to Ardeidae's development, start by forking the GitHub repo:

 https://github.com/weleoka/ardeidae_hub.git

+Have a look at the known issues and missing features and take a pick or find something else that needs doing.

 The best way to get your changes merged is as follows: